ludy520/intel_hex/example/README.md

 # Example files

-This directory contains example files for the intel_hex library.
+The full source code for the examples can be found in [the examples directory in github](https://github.com/domohuhn/intel_hex/tree/main/example).

 ## Intel HEX file linter

-The file "intel_hex_lint.dart" contains everything you need to validate that an Intel HEX file contains no errors.
+The file "intel_hex_lint.dart" contains all the code you need to validate that an Intel HEX file contains no errors.
 The program reads a file, and parses all records until the first "End of file" record is found.
 If there is any type of error (checksum not valid, wrong record block, wrong characters...) an exception is thrown.

-Condensed to a few lines:
+The example condensed into a few lines:
 ```dart
 import 'package:intel_hex/intel_hex.dart';